savnani5/miniChatGPT/README.md

 $ python train_rl.py # settings in config/config_rl.yaml
 ```

 The default config uses the Gumbel trick but it can be set to PG and it will do policy gradient instead (the latter still needs a critic implementation etc).
-I have validated that the Gumbel method works given that the preceding steps also worked.
-I am curious to see if this would scale to large models - let me know if you're able to test this.

 Model output after a short amount of training produces results like: